Vilkaviškis

-The town got its name from the Vilkauja River.
-Initially named Vilkaujiškis the name was later changed to an easier-to-pronounce form, Vilkaviškis.
+The city got its name from the Vilkauja River.
+Initially named Vilkaujiškis, the name was later changed to an easier-to-pronounce form, Vilkaviškis.

-Until 1941 the town had a large Jewish community, which was killed by the German military and their local collaborators.
+Until 1941, the city had a large Jewish community, which was killed by the German military and their local collaborators.

-This is the town from which the 2016 cost-of-living Cauliflower Revolution originated.
+This is the city from which the 2016 cost-of-living Cauliflower Revolution originated.

+It is the capital of Vilkaviškis District Municipality, Vilkaviškis city eldership, and Šeimena eldership.

 Names

-The names of the town as it is called or was formerly called in other languages spoken by non-Lithuanian ethnic groups which have lived or live in or around the town include: Wyłkowyszki; װילקאָװישק; Wilkowischken.
+The names of the city as it is called or was formerly called in other languages spoken by non-Lithuanian ethnic groups which have lived or live in or around the town include: Wyłkowyszki; װילקאָװישק; Wilkowischken.
 Other spelling variants include Vilkavishkis and Wilkowyszki.

 History

-The town was granted city rights in 1660 by the King of Poland and Grand Duke of Lithuania, John II Casimir Vasa.
+The city was granted city rights in 1660 by the King of Poland and Grand Duke of Lithuania, John II Casimir Vasa.
 The coat of arms was granted by King Augustus II the Strong in 1697.
 It was most likely borrowed from the Pac family, as the owner of the village at the time, Krzysztof Zygmunt Pac, was also the Chancellor of Lithuania.

 During the Kościuszko Uprising, in 1794, it was the site of a battle between Polish insurgents and Prussian troops.
-It remained in the Polish–Lithuanian Commonwealth until 1795 when, in the Third Partition of Poland it was annexed by Prussia.
-In 1807, the town was incorporated into the short-lived Polish Duchy of Warsaw.
-On 19–23 July 1812, Napoleon Bonaparte stayed in the town.
-After the duchy's dissolution in 1815, the town became part of Russian-controlled Congress Poland, as part of the Augustów Voivodeship, and later Suwałki Governorate.
-In 1856, the vast majority of the town's population was Jewish, with 4,417 Jews and 834 Christians.
+It remained in the Polish–Lithuanian Commonwealth until 1795 when, in the Third Partition of Poland, it was annexed by Prussia.
+In 1807, the city was incorporated into the short-lived Polish Duchy of Warsaw.
+On 19–23 June 1812, Napoleon Bonaparte stayed in the city.
+After the duchy's dissolution in 1815, the city became part of Russian-controlled Congress Poland, as part of the Augustów Voivodeship, and later Suwałki Governorate.
+In 1856, the vast majority of the city's population was Jewish, with 4,417 Jews and 834 Christians.
 During the January Uprising, on October 30, 1863, it was the site of a skirmish between Polish insurgents and Russian troops.

-During World War I the town was captured by German forces and held until 1918, when the place became part of independent Lithuania.
-An American-Lithuanian wrote of his observations when returning to the town in 1919:
+During World War I, the city was captured by German forces and held until 1918, when the place became part of independent Lithuania.
+An American-Lithuanian wrote of his observations when returning to the city in 1919:

-During the interwar period a rail line was constructed running through nearby Marijampolė which caused that town to become the regional centre, replacing Vilkaviškis in its traditional role.
+During the interwar period, a rail line was constructed running through nearby Marijampolė, which caused that town to become the regional centre, replacing Vilkaviškis in its traditional role.
+In 1926, the Roman Catholic Diocese of Vilkaviškis was established and its curia was located in the Vilkaviškis Manor.
+Since 1926, the Vilkaviškis Priest Seminary was operating in the city.